 Bar atmosphere as a success factor

-For the atmosphere of the bar the choice of the furniture and the lights will play a fundamental role, what kind of bar do you want to project, bright, big, cosy?
+For the atmosphere of the bar the choice of the furniture and the lights will play a fundamental role, what kind of bar do you want to project, bright, big, cozy?

-There are colours that make people feel at ease and others that encourage them to leave.
-Make sure you choose wall colors that are comfortable and inviting, or at least do not make the guests feel uncomfortable.
+There are colors that make people feel at ease and others that encourage them to leave.
+Make sure you choose wall colors that are comfortable and inviting or at least do not make the guests feel uncomfortable.
 Every surface color is affected by the quality of the color of the light and the colors of the surroundings.
-Cold and warm light have special characteristics that can be used effectively.
+Cold and warm light has special characteristics that can be used effectively.

 Lights that are too bright and cold are said to be suitable for cafes and bars without food as they impose a fast pace on the service and encourage the customer to leave the premises faster, if that is your goal, although it is not an absolute rule.